mgm52/IRN-FrEIA/README.md

 - Idea: make the downscaling/upscaling technique durable to other forms of compression?
 Could add an additional loss term: reconstruction of x from JPEG-compressed y.

 - Idea: steganography!
 Given LR and HR, return HR_steg which resembles HR but hides LR, and return latent vector z.
 (LR, HR) <-> (z, HR_steg)
+	- In fact, perhaps I could achieve steganography just by constraining LR to resemble a specific image???
+Then we can produce a range of similar-looking images of one thing, which actually map to other stuff.

 ### Writeup details